 From the north, the best route is through the Little Russel.
 Your first (starboard hand) mark is the Platte Fougère Lighthouse, one mile off Guernsey's north-east tip.
 Depending on your course and the visibility, either line up the metal tower on Roustel with the squat flat Bréhon Tower (198°) or line up Bréhon with the light on St Martin's Point (208°), some two miles south of St Peter Port.

-Once the leading light at the end of St Peter Port's breakwater comes into line with the light on Belvedere, a white tower on the cliff behind Castle Cornet, come onto 220° for a final approach that will leave both Roustel and Bréhon to port and Platte to starboard.
+Once the leading light at the end of the St Peter Port harbour breakwater comes into line with the light on Belvedere, a white tower on the cliff behind Castle Cornet, come onto 220° for a final approach that will leave both Roustel and Bréhon to port and Platte to starboard.